Caps & Hats

 Five panel caps logo placement guide: why the front panel punishes bad layout

-A five-panel cap is built to show one uninterrupted front surface, which is useful for wordmarks, simple icons, and compact brand marks.
+A five-panel cap is built to show one uninterrupted front surface.
+That makes it ideal for wordmarks, simple icons, and compact brand marks.
 It also makes mistakes easy to spot.
 With fewer seams breaking up the crown, there is less visual cover for a logo that is too large, too low, or too close to the edge.

-The key question is not only where the logo should sit, but how much room the front panel really offers once seam clearance, curvature, and decoration method are included.
-A digital mockup often hides those limits.
-The panel may look generous on a screen and feel cramped once stitch paths, patch borders, or print edges are added.
+The real question is not only where the logo should sit.
+It is how much room the front panel truly offers once seam clearance, curvature, and decoration method are included.
+A digital mockup often hides those limits, so the panel can look generous on a screen and feel cramped once stitch paths, patch borders, or print edges are added.

 Five-panel construction rewards marks that read fast.
 Wide lockups, tiny taglines, and stacked copy usually suffer unless the cap is large or the artwork is simplified.
 That does not ban detail.
 It just means the front panel should be treated like a small signboard, not a billboard.